TrueBlocks/trueblocks-docs/content/blog/explainers/long-winded-explanation.md

 information.

-In this way, our end-user applications always know where to go on IPFS to get the bloom filters.
+In this way, our end-user applications always know where to go on IPFS to get the Bloom filters.
 The app simply queries the Unchained Index smart contract to find the latest hash of the manifest.
 Upshot - zero cost to publish the data.
 Everyone has access to the data at all times if they have access to the Ethereum chain.